Fernanfloo

-Luis Fernando Flores Alvarado (born 7 July 1993), better known as Fernanfloo, is a Salvadoran gaming and comedy YouTuber.
-He has uploaded more than 544 videos, with over 10 billion total views.
-His channel has 49.2 million subscribers.
+Luis Fernando Flores Alvarado (born July 7, 1993), better known as Fernanfloo, is a Salvadoran gaming and comedy YouTuber.
+He has uploaded more than 571 videos, with over 10 billion total views.
+His channel has 50 million subscribers.
 As of June 2025, his channel is the 87th-most-subscribed channel on YouTube, and the fifth most-subscribed Spanish-speaking channel behind El Reino Infantil, Mikecrack, JuegaGerman and Juan de Dios Pantoja.
 It is currently the second-most subscribed channel in El Salvador and Central America, behind only Alfredo Larin, another Salvadoran YouTuber.

 Career

-On 2 May 2011, he created his YouTube channel "Fernanfloo", whose name is a combination of his names Fernando Flores.
+On May 2, 2011, he created his YouTube channel "Fernanfloo", whose name is a combination of his names Fernando Flores.
 At just 18 years of age, Fernanfloo began his YouTube career uploading video tutorials as well as short clips of action scenes with special effects.
 His first video was "Nightmare – Short Action Scene".
 Later on, he switched his content to gameplays of video games such as Call of Duty, God of War III and Mortal Kombat, gaining notoriety in the Spanish-speaking YouTube scene.

-In 2016 nose, Fernanfloo in partnership with BBTV launched an app titled The Fernanfloo Game, which received 2.3 million downloads within its first week of release, and it was positioned as number 1 in 17 countries within 24 hours.
+In 2016, Fernanfloo in partnership with BBTV launched an app titled The Fernanfloo Game, which received 2.3 million downloads within its first week of release, and it was positioned as number 1 in 17 countries within 24 hours.
 In 2016 he was nominated for the MTV Millennial Awards, in the category of "Digital Icon of the Year".
 In 2017 he was again nominated for the MTV Millennial Awards, in the "Miaw icon of the Year" and "Celebrity Challenge" categories.

 In 2017, Fernanfloo participated in the Ecuadorian film Dedicada a mi Ex, briefly playing as a waiter.
 This film was released on 8 November 2019 in Ecuador and later was available on Netflix.
 In August 2017, he announced the publication of his first book, a graphic novel titled Curly está en peligro.

 After a four-month hiatus, he uploaded a video entitled "Se Acabó" ("It's Over"), in which he stated that: "Things are really going to change.
 You will not see many videos as there have been during these seven years that you they have accompanied me throughout this journey".
 Fernanfloo opted to create a Twitch channel to stream games, primarily Fortnite.
 In May of the same year, he created another YouTube channel called "Fernan", which contains clips from his Twitch streams.